ghc-proposals/ghc-proposals/proposals/0265-unlifted-datatypes.rst

 ::

-  data List a :: TYPE (BoxedRep LiftedRep) where
+  data List a :: TYPE (BoxedRep Lifted) where
     Nil :: List a
-    Const :: a -> List a -> List a
+    Cons :: a -> List a -> List a
-  data SList a :: TYPE (BoxedRep UnliftedRep) where
+  data SList a :: TYPE (BoxedRep Unlifted) where
-    Nil :: SList a
+    SNil :: SList a
-    Const :: a -> SList a -> SList a
+    SCons :: a -> SList a -> SList a
   data PList a :: TYPE (BoxedRep l) where
-    PNil :: List a
+    PNil :: PList a
-    PCons :: a -> List a -> List a
+    PCons :: a -> PList a -> PList a

 Note that Haskell98-style data declarations can use standalone kind signatures to specify the return kind.
 Example:

 ::

-  type SList :: Type -> TYPE (BoxedRep UnliftedRep) data SList a = SNil | SCons a (List a)
+  type SList :: Type -> TYPE (BoxedRep Unlifted) data SList a = SNil | SCons a (SList a)

 If the user provides no kind signature, the default remains that the data type has lifted return kind (``TYPE (BoxedRep Lifted)``).